Acacia decurrens: Uses

-Uses for it include chemical products, environmental management, and wood.
+Uses of Acacia decurrens include chemical products, environmental management, and wood.
 The flowers are edible and are used in fritters.
 An edible gum oozing from the tree's trunk can be used as a lesser-quality substitute for gum arabic, for example in the production of fruit jelly.
 The bark contains about 37–40% tannin.
 The flowers are used to produce yellow dye, and the seed pods are used to produce green dye.
-An organic chemical compound called kaempferol gives the flowers of Acacia decurrens their color.
+An organic chemical compound called kaempferol gives the flowers of A. decurrens their color.
 It has been grown for firewood, or as a fast-growing windbreak or shelter tree.

 Cultural significance

 In the Dharawal story of the Boo'kerrikin Sisters, one of the kindly sisters was turned into Acacia decurrens.
-The other two sisters were turned into Acacia parvipinnula and Acacia parramattensis.
-The flowering of Acacia decurrens was used as a seasonal indicator of the ceasing of cold winds and the beginning of a period of gentle rain.
+The other two sisters were turned into A. parvipinnula and A. parramattensis.
+The flowering of A. decurrens was used as a seasonal indicator of the ceasing of cold winds and the beginning of a period of gentle rain.

-Cultivation
+Use in horticulture

 Acacia decurrens adapts easily to cultivation and grows very quickly.
 It can be used as a shelter or specimen tree in large gardens and parks.
 The tree can look imposing when in flower.
 Cultivation of A. decurrens can be started by soaking the seeds in warm water and sowing them outdoors.
 The seeds keep their ability to germinate for many years.

 Fieldwork conducted in the Southern Highlands found that the presence of bipinnate wattles (either as understory or tree) was related to reduced numbers of noisy miners, an aggressive species of bird that drives off small birds from gardens and bushland, and hence recommended the use of these plants in establishing green corridors and revegetation projects.